mossgreen/mossgreen.github.io/_posts/2019-05-07-Spring-Certification-Spring-Security.md

 classes: wide
 ---

-Spring Security in Pivotal Spring Professional Certification.
+Spring Security in Pivotal Spring Professional Certification(6%).

 ## What are authentication and authorization?
 Which must come first?